-Suicide Risk Assessment does not require written consent but does require that the parent/guardian be notified.
+Suicide Risk Assessment does not require written or verbal consent but does require that the parent/guardian be notified.
 If the parent/guardian is not available and an assessment is deemed to be necessary by staff the parent/guardian can be notified after the fact.
-If the parent or the student do not agree to participate in the risk assessment and the staff feel the student is at risk, all attempts will be made to involve community support.
+If the parent/guardian or the student do not agree to participate in the risk assessment and the staff feel the student is at risk, all attempts will be made to involve community support.
 When the level of risk is deemed to be high the police and an ambulance will be called by school personnel.
 The parent/guardian will be notified.

-8. Specialized School Health Support Services
+9. Specialized School Health Support Services

-The provision of health support services within the Limestone District School Board includes those services that extend beyond Educational Services and are not included in the normal preventative health programs already provided by boards of health to school children.
+The provision of school based health and rehabilitation support services within the Limestone District School Board includes those services that extend beyond Educational Services and are not included in the normal preventative health programs already provided by boards of health to school children.
 All school-aged children have access to education within the Board regardless of special health needs during school hours.

-Responsibility for the direct provision of these services during school hours is shared among the Limestone District School Board, the Ministry of Health and/or the Ministry of Community and Social Services.
-Under the Ministry of Health, the Local Health Integration Network (LHIN) is responsible for assessing student needs, and for providing certain services as outlined in Policy/Program Memorandum Number 81, Ministry of Education.
+Responsibility for the direct provision of these services during school hours is shared amongst the Limestone District School Board, the Ministry of Health and/or the Ministry of Children, Community and Social Services.
+Under the Ministry of

+Health, the Local Health Integration Network (LHIN) and KidsInclusive are responsible for assessing student needs, and for providing certain services as outlined in Policy/Program Memorandum Number 81, Ministry of Education.